1wheel/talks/tiny-tools/talk.md

 <!--  sets the range of linear scales and links them to axis -->
 ##d3.conventions - scales
-Creates and configures scales and axii
+Creates and configures scales and axes

 Before